Fundamental Exact Sequence for the Pro-\'Etale Fundamental Group: Fundamental exact sequence

 The main result of this chapter is the following theorem. \begin{theorem*}(see Theorem \ref{exactness-in-geometric-to-arithmetic-as-abstract} below) Let $k$ be a field and fix an algebraic closure $\bk$.
 Let $X$ be a geometrically connected scheme of finite type over $k$.
 Then the sequence of abstract groups

 is exact.

 Moreover, the map $\pipet(X_{\bk}) \rarr \pipet(X)$ is a topological embedding and the map $\pipet(X) \rarr \Gal_k$ is a quotient map of topological groups. \end{theorem*} One shows the near exactness first and obtains the above version as a corollary with an extra argument.
 The most difficult part of the sequence is exactness on the left.
-We will prove it as a separate theorem and its proof occupies an entire section.
+We will prove it as a separate theorem and its proof occupies an entire subsection.

-\begin{theorem*}(see Theorem \ref{injectivity-on-the-left} below) Let $k$ be a field and fix its algebraic closure $\bk$.
+\begin{theorem*}(see Theorem \ref{injectivity-on-the-left} below) Let $k$ be a field and fix an algebraic closure $\bk$ of $k$.
 Let $X$ be a scheme of finite type over $k$ such that the base change $X_{\bk}$ is connected.
 Then the induced map

-is a topological embedding. \end{theorem*} By Prop. \ref{dictionary}, it translates to the following statement in terms of covers: every geometric cover of $X_{\bk}$ can be dominated by a cover that embeds into a base-change to $\bk$ of a geometric cover of $X$ (i.e. defined over $k$).
-In practice, we prove that every connected geometric cover of $X_{\bk}$ can be dominated by a (base-change of a) cover of $X_l$ for $l/k$ finite.
+is a topological embedding. \end{theorem*} By Prop.\ \ref{dictionary}, it translates to the following statement in terms of coverings: every geometric covering of $X_{\bk}$ can be dominated by a covering that embeds into a base-change to $\bk$ of a geometric covering of $X$ (i.e.\ defined over $k$).
+In practice, we prove that every connected geometric covering of $X_{\bk}$ can be dominated by a (base-change of a) covering of $X_l$ for $l/k$ finite.

-For finite covers, the analogous statement is very easy to prove simply by finiteness condition.
-But for general geometric covers this is non-trivial and maybe even slightly surprising as we show by counterexamples (Ex. \ref{counterexample-with-picture} and Ex. \ref{counterexample-with-matrices}) that it is not always true that a connected geometric cover of $X_{\bk}$ is isomorphic to a base-change of a cover of $X_l$ for some finite extension $l/k$.
-This last statement is, however, stronger than what we need to prove and thus does not contradict our theorem.
-Observe, that the stronger statement is true for finite covers and, even more generally, whenever $\pipet(X_{\bk})$ is prodiscrete, as proven in Prop. \ref{injectivity-for-prodiscrete}.
+For finite coverings, the analogous statement is very easy to prove simply by finiteness condition.
+But for general geometric coverings this is non-trivial and maybe even slightly surprising as we show by counterexamples (Ex.\ \ref{counterexample-with-picture} and Ex.\ \ref{counterexample-with-matrices}) that it is not always true that a connected geometric covering of $X_{\bk}$ is isomorphic to a base-change of a covering of $X_l$ for some finite extension $l/k$.
+This last statement is, however, stronger than what we need to prove, and thus does not contradict our theorem.
+Observe, that the stronger statement is true for finite coverings and, even more generally, whenever $\pipet(X_{\bk})$ is prodiscrete, as proven in Prop.\ \ref{injectivity-for-prodiscrete}.

 Let us proceed to proving the easier part of the sequence first.